 • To enhance gender transformative evaluation knowledge and skills

 • To strengthen implementation of gender transformative evaluations.

-The course will introduce the participants to advanced concepts of gender and evaluation and will draw upon diverse frameworks, approaches, methodologies and tools to conduct gender transformative evaluation like Utilization Focused Evaluation, Outcome Mapping, Real time evaluation, Principle Focused Evaluation, Local Wisdom evaluation, equity focused evaluation, developmental evaluation, system-based evaluation.
+The course will introduce the participants to advanced concepts of gender and evaluation and will draw upon diverse frameworks, approaches, methodologies and tools to conduct gender transformative evaluation like Utilisation Focused Evaluation, Outcome Mapping, Real time Evaluation, Principle Focused Evaluation, Local Wisdom Evaluation, Equity Focused Evaluation, Developmental Evaluation, System-based Evaluation.
 The course will further help participants think about the elements, nuances and critical stages in designing, planning, implementing gender transformative evaluation and also understand the dynamics and accountability mechanism.

 Here is the course brochure for you to know more.